Coarse-median preserving automorphisms: Introduction.

-In Theorem~\ref{cmp und intro}, we show that $\Fix\varphi$ is finitely generated (Proposition~\ref{fg fix}) by relying on a straightforward adaptation of an argument due to Paulin in the context of hyperbolic groups \cite{Paulin-Fourier}.
-Paulin's argument is itself a generalisation of Cooper's proof in the case when the group $G$ is free \cite{Cooper-fix} (a result originally due to Gersten from the early 80s \cite{Gersten-fix}).
+Regarding Theorem~\ref{cmp und intro}, the starting observation is that $\Fix\varphi$ is an \emph{approximate median subalgebra} of the group $G$ (see Definition~\ref{approx subalg defn} and Lemma~\ref{fix approximate subalgebra}).
+Fixing a proper cocompact action on a $\CAT$ cube complex $G\acts \mc{Z}$, the proof then takes place in three steps. \begin{enumerate} \item If a subgroup $H\leq G$ is an approximate median subalgebra, then $H$ is finitely generated (Proposition~\ref{AMS fg}).
+We prove this by relying on a straightforward adaptation of an argument due to Paulin in the context of hyperbolic groups \cite{Paulin-Fourier}.
+Paulin's argument is itself a generalisation of Cooper's proof in the case when the group $G$ is free \cite{Cooper-fix} (a result originally due to Gersten from the early 80s \cite{Gersten-fix}). \item Approximate median subalgebras of $\CAT$ cube complexes are always at finite Hausdorff distance from actual median subalgebras (Proposition~\ref{approx subalgebras} or \cite[Proposition~4.1]{Bow-hulls}). \item Applying the previous step to $H$--orbits in $\mc{Z}$, we obtain an $H$--invariant median subalgebra $M\cu\mc{Z}^{(0)}$ such that $H\acts M$ is cofinite.
+Along with the fact that $H$ is finitely generated, this yields a cocompact cubulation that quasi-isometrically embeds into $\mc{Z}$ (Lemma~\ref{cubical undistortion criterion}), though not necessarily as a convex subcomplex. \end{enumerate}

-The fact that $\Fix\varphi$ is undistorted and cocompactly cubulated is then achieved in two steps.
-Let $G\acts \mc{Z}$ be a proper cocompact action on a $\CAT$ cube complex. \begin{enumerate} \item If a finitely generated subgroup $H\leq G$ leaves invariant a median subalgebra $M\cu \mc{Z}^{(0)}$ and $H\acts M$ is cofinite, then $H$ is undistorted in $G$ (Lemma~\ref{cubical undistortion criterion}).
-Moreover, $H$ acts properly cocompactly on a $\CAT$ cube complex $\mc{W}$ (not necessarily a convex subcomplex of $\mc{Z}$).

-\item We introduce \emph{approximate median subalgebras} of coarse median spaces.
-If $\varphi\in\aut G$ is CMP, then $\Fix\varphi$ is an approximate median subalgebra of $G$, and all $(\Fix\varphi)$--orbits are approximate median subalgebras of $\mc{Z}$.
-The key observation is that approximate subalgebras of $\CAT$ cube complexes are always at finite Hausdorff distance from actual median subalgebras (Proposition~\ref{approx subalgebras} or \cite[Proposition~4.1]{Bow-hulls}).
-Thus we can apply the previous step. \end{enumerate}